-UMaine football team hammers rival New Hampshire in season opener
+UMaine football team dominates in season-opening victory over archrival New Hampshire

 Updated:

-ORONO — The University of Maine football team’s recent futility against the University of New Hampshire came to a resounding end on Thursday night.
+ORONO, Maine — The University of Maine football team’s recent futility against the University of New Hampshire came to a resounding end on Thursday night.

-UMaine, which had lost eight straight and 15 of its last 16 to its archrival, completely dominated the nationally-ranked Wildcats en route to a 35-7 Colonial Athletic Association victory at Morse Field in their mutual season opener.
+UMaine, which had lost eight straight and 15 of its last 16 to its archrival, completely dominated the nationally-ranked Wildcats in a 35-7 Colonial Athletic Association victory at Morse Field in their mutual season opener.

 UMaine captured the Brice-Cowell Musket, the trophy that goes to the winner in the series, for the first time since 2010.